To ensure our facility is kept clean, safe, and secure please keep in mind the following Policies:

 • what work the dog is trained to perform.

 The public place cannot require a person to "prove" beyond verbal confirmation that their dog is a service dog.
 A service dog is not required to be registered, certified, or identified as a service dog.
-Service dog animal tags are available as outlines in FA Code § 30850.
+Service dog animal tags are available as outlined in FA Code § 30850.

 Any person who knowingly and fraudulently represents himself or herself, through verbal or written notice, to be the owner or trainer of any canine licensed/qualified/identified as a guide, signal, or service dog shall be guilty of a misdemeanor punishable by imprisonment in the county jail not exceeding 6 months, by a fine not exceeding $1,000, or by both fine and imprisonment.
 Cal.
 Penal Code § 365.7.